kiran3807/python-promise-tutorial/README.md

 ```
 Here both `first_error_handler` and `second_error_handler` will be executed.

 Also we notice an additional thing.
 We have used the method `defer.addErrBack`.
 This only adds an error call-back.
 The success handler is implicit, that is if the promise was resolved successfuly then the success result will simply be passed to the next success handler in the promise chain.
-This is analohous to the `catch` method defined in the promises A+ standard.
+This is analogous to the `catch` method defined in the promises A+ standard.

 ##To sum it all up :